weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 of 20 students who can access only the dummy, and other class who can access the federated laboratories?

-In order to manage users, we have to use the *weblab-admin admin* tool.
+In order to manage users, we have to use the *weblab-admin.py admin* tool.
 Usually, you can do it while the server is running.
 However, in this small deployment, we are using `sqlite <http://www.sqlite.org/>`_, a small and fast database engine that does not support concurrent access.
 Therefore, while using sqlite, we will